Coronavirus puts 4 million girls at risk of child marriage – latest updates

 Panama: 43 migrants have coronavirus

-The government of Panama said Thursday that 41 more migrants have tested positive for the novel coronavirus and 119 others are in quarantine at a relief station near the border with Colombia.
+The government of Panama said Thursday that 43 migrants have tested positive for the novel coronavirus and 119 others are in quarantine at relief stations near the border with Colombia.

-Panama’s national migration office said there have been no deaths among the 41 migrants, who are receiving medical care at a shelter in Lajas Blancas.
+Panama’s national migration office said there have been no deaths among the migrants, 41 of whom are receiving medical care at a shelter in Lajas Blancas.
 The 119 quarantined migrants had contact with the confirmed cases.

-The office did not specify the nationalities of the infected migrants, but they were detected near the Darien border crossing.
+Two other migrant cases were detected earlier in the year.

 Brazil registers record 13,944 new cases